mezzio/mezzio/docs/book/v3/cookbook/double-pass-middleware.md

 ## doublePassMiddleware function

-zend-stratigility v2.2 and v3.0 ship a utility function, `Zend\Stratigility\doublePassMiddleware()`, that will decorate a callable double-pass middleware using a `Zend\Stratigility\Middleware\DoublePassMiddlewareDecorator` instance; this latter is a PSR-15 impelementation, and can thus be used in your middleware pipelines.
+laminas-stratigility v2.2 and v3.0 ship a utility function, `Laminas\Stratigility\doublePassMiddleware()`, that will decorate a callable double-pass middleware using a `Laminas\Stratigility\Middleware\DoublePassMiddlewareDecorator` instance; this latter is a PSR-15 impelementation, and can thus be used in your middleware pipelines.